JoshOrndorff/utxo-workshop/README.md

 - Check signatures
 - Check all inputs are unspent
 - Check input == output value
-- Set Input to “spent”
+- Set Input to "spent"

 Similarly in our UTXO implementation, we need to prevent malicious users from sending bad transactions. `utxo.rs` contains some tests that simulate these malicious attacks.